Jbleezy/BO1-Reimagined/README.md

 ### Five
 * All 6 barriers in the Conference Room zone are always active
-* Zombies no longer spawn from the Quick Reive hallway when in the Speed Cola hallway
+* Zombies no longer spawn in the Quick Reive hallway when in the Speed Cola hallway
 * Trap pieces are already in place
 * Pack-a-Punch machine will stay available for as long as the defcon room is active
 * If all players on a floor use an elevator or get downed when the power is off, all zombies will now respawn